 - 4.1 Policy L1 sets out planning policy in relation to community facilities identified in the Neighbourhood Area. - 4.2 The policy applies to registered Assets of Community value as well as community facilities that have not been registered.
-All the facilities named in the policy have been identified by the local community as being of value, and therefore contribute to the sustainability and cohesion of the village.

-- 4.3 Many of the facilities in Lowick are also businesses (for example, the public houses, the garage and the shop) but also serve an important community function.
+All the facilities named in the policy have been identified by the local community as being of value, and therefore contribute to the sustainability and cohesion of the village. - 4.3 Many of the facilities in Lowick are also businesses (for example, the public houses, the garage and the shop) but also serve an important community function.
 Other facilities are outdoor recreational facilities which are also highly valued in the community: - 4.4 The football field, to the east of Lowick village, is highly valued by the community.
 Following the grant of planning permission at the east of the village, an agreement was put in place under which the Football Club will receive a long-term lease and will be permitted to expand the range of sporting activities that take place on the site.
 There may also be scope to provide buildings for community use on this site.
 It is not known at this stage how changes in the owner's plans may affect these commitments. - 4.5 The Community Orchard, which is some way out of the village, is an important space which is highly valued by residents.
 It is relatively new and has included the planting of a number of fruit trees.
 There is also an area for picnics and a seating area.
-The Community Orchard is privately owned, and although valued by the community, is not allocated as a Local Green Space in the Plan.
-It is not known, post-Covid what plans exist for its future use. - 4.6 There is strong support for the provision of new facilities within Lowick, and also for the protection and improvement of existing facilities.
+The Community Orchard is privately owned, and although valued by the community, is not allocated as a Local Green Space in the Plan. - 4.6 There is strong support for the provision of new facilities within Lowick, and also for the protection and improvement of existing facilities.
 This policy seeks to identify and protect existing facilities as well as supporting the provision of new facilities. - 4.7 The policy supports the provision of new community facilities.
-Public consultation revealed significant support for new facilities, particularly for a tennis court and a bowling green.
+Public consultation revealed significant support for new facilities.
 The provision of clubhouse at the Lowick Football Field is also needed.